acollign/netrunner-wiki/Getting-Started-with-Development.md

-This page contains all the information you need to get started with developing as well as useful tips (see also [this issue](https://github.com/mtgred/netrunner/issues/328)).
+This page contains all the information you need to get started with developing as well as useful tips.

 ## Language